-1. Insert the desired number of DIMMs into the memory slots starting with P1-DIMM1A.
-See the Memory Installation Tables below.
+1. Insert the desired number of DIMMs into the memory slots starting with DIMM #P1-DIMMA1.
+When populating two DIMM modules within a channel, always start with Bank1 first.
+For optimal memory performance, please install a pair (or pairs) of memory modules of the same type and speed with a maximum of 12 modules (see the Memory Installation Table below).
 2. Insert each DIMM module vertically into its slot.
 Pay attention to the notch along the bottom of the module to avoid installing incorrectly (see Figure 5-3).
-3. Use your thumbs to gently press down on both ends of the DIMM module until it snaps into place in the slot.
+3. Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules.
-4. Press the release tabs to the locked positions to secure the DIMM module into the slot.